Fabszn/leadscan/README.md

 ### local configuration

-Into application.conf file, there is information for database connectivity for the clever cloud environment.
+In `application.conf` file, there is the information for database connectivity for the clever cloud environment.
 To ease the local configuration and avoid the modification for clever cloud env, you have to create a file named :

-    local.conf
+    conf/local.conf

 This file must be located in conf directory.
 In this file, you can add your local configuration for database.

-sample :
+For example :

     db_server_url = "jdbc:postgresql://localhost"